hisakatha/repos_for_ipd_analysis/README.md

 - For the tools written in Rust, please set up a Rust environment.
-Then, please `cargo build --release` and find the executables at `target/release` directory, or you can install them by `cargo install --path .` at the programs' root derectories.
+Then, please `cargo build --release` and find the executables at `target/release` directory, or you can install them by `cargo install --path .` at the programs' root directories.

 # How to reproduce